Gitnux/Report 2026

 Pricing & Underwriting Interpretation

-In 2023, underwriting pressures were evident in pricing as 4.8% of auto policies lapsed or were non renewed and private passenger insurers posted a 77.1% loss ratio, while collision and comprehensive deductibles averaged $972.
+In 2023, underwriting performance in personal auto pricing looked relatively healthy as only 4.8% of policies lapsed or were non-renewed and private passenger insurers posted a 77.1% loss ratio, while average collision and comprehensive deductibles remained high at $972.

 Claims & Losses Interpretation